coopermaa/awesome-rack/README.md

 * [rack-cache-smash](https://github.com/eliotsykes/rack-cache-smash) - Rack middleware to cache bust *every* CSS and JS asset request
 * [Rack::Cachely](https://github.com/markbates/rack-cachely) - Rack Middleware for working with the CachelyApp Page Cache Service, [Cachely](http://www.cachelyapp.com/)
 * [Faraday Http Cache](https://github.com/plataformatec/faraday-http-cache) - A Faraday middleware that respects HTTP cache, by checking expiration and validation of the stored responses.
+* [Rack::Worker](https://github.com/csquared/rack-worker) - Rack middleware that implements the Worker Pattern.
+It processes GET requests with a worker backend and only serves them straight from a cache.
+While processing the request it serves empty HTTP 202 responses.
+Your web frontend is never blocked processing the request.
 * [Moneta](https://github.com/minad/moneta) - Moneta provides a standard interface for interacting with various kinds of key/value stores.
    Moneta supports the well-known NoSQL and document based stores.